Notes on Innocence

 I’m not convinced that this is an accurate picture of human development.
 Haven’t we always been interpreting reality through a variety of hypotheses and generalizations?
 Haven’t we always been a tangled mess of mixed motives?
 But assuming for the sake of argument that there’s some core of truth to this interpretation, how can one navigate this process of maturing innocence well?

-One possibility is to try to interrupt the process of imposing judgement or supposition on reality altogether, so as to avoid the possibility of prejudice or presupposing.
+One possibility is to interrupt the process of imposing judgement or supposition on reality, so as to avoid prejudice or presupposing.
 In the Buddhist system, the world of phenomena arises from a chain of processes of dependent origination that leads (in those of us still mired in defilements) to suffering.
 Among those processes early in the chain, coming directly after the ignorance that is (roughly) the opposite of lotus-like innocence, are fabrications or mental dispositions (saṅkhāra).
 If you can work your way back along the chain and stop generating these fabrications, you’ll interrupt the rest of the chain and cut off the flow of suffering.
-In Western pop-Buddhism this sort of thing is sometimes expressed as seeing reality as-it-is without imposing concepts and judgements on it.
+In Western pop-Buddhism this is sometimes expressed as seeing reality as-it-is without imposing concepts and judgements on it.
 In any case, it is difficult to accomplish even for people who have bought in to Buddhism and are diligently on its path; for the general public it seems far out of reach.

 Wash that innocence back in

 The classic remedy for lost innocence is a good bath.
-If one’s innocence has metaphorically acquired a stain of filth, why not try extending the metaphor and wash that stain away?
-This, anyway, is something I see when I look at the many cross-cultural varieties of ritual purification in which a physical act of self-washing has transphysical implications.
+If your innocence has metaphorically acquired a stain of filth, why not extend the metaphor and wash it away?
+This, anyway, is something I see in the many cross-cultural varieties of ritual purification in which a physical act of self-washing has transphysical implications.

 Affected or defensive innocence